vidyar/docs-1/sources/docker_build.rst

 .. _docker_build

 .. note::
-  Docker Build Support is for dedicates hosts only!
+  Docker Build Support is with dedicated hosts only!

 Docker Build Support
 ==========================